FlyingFathead/dvr-yolov8-detection/README.md

 You can use i.e. the `batch_humdet_yolo8_opencv2.py` to run YOLOv8 batch detection on video files, suitable for offline use.

 ## Changes
-- v0.1402 - logging to a separate file added
+- v0.1402 - detection logging into a file added
 - v0.1401 - configparser added; now configurable via `config.ini`
 - v0.140 - more double-checking as to configuration options and their availability